South Glory Cave

 - Medium.
 Suitable for all ages.
 Moderate fitness required.
 The path is 470m long, with 206 steps and several ramps.

-Adult $23 per person.
-Concession $17 per person (incl. school-age children, Australian pension, Veterans Affairs and Seniors card holders).
-Family $60 (2 adults and up to 2 children).
+- Adult $22 per person.
+Concession $18 per person (incl. school-age children, Australian pension, Veterans Affairs and Seniors card holders).
+Family $68 (2 adults and 2 children).
+Children 5 years and under free.

 - Entry fees